davidainslie/pixel-crack/docs/synopsis.md

 $ sbt '; set javaOptions += "-Dlog.level=debug"; run'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some other debug options have been added to watch the driver app in action -
-without these the log output would be overwhelming, and so these options
-basically slow things down (whether it is a good idea to mix in debug code with
+Some other debug options have been added to watch the driver app in action -without these the log output would be overwhelming, and so these options basically slow things down (whether it is a good idea to mix in debug code with
 actual code is certainly debatable, but for demo purposes it was added).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ bash